JakeWharton/qbt-orphaned-downloads/README.md

 The 'Orphaned' tag will be used by default.
 To change it, specify your desired tag name in the `QBT_TAG` environment variable.

+Tags can be used to prevent specific torrents from being marked as orphans.
+Specify one or more tags in the `QBT_IGNORE_TAGS` as a comma-separated list.

 To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the ID to the container using the `HEALTHCHECK_ID` environment variable.